IBMStreams/streamsx.cassandra/README.md

 ## Null Value Configuration

-In previous versions, you had to build a map of all your fields to booleans and pass it in with every tuple.
-No more!!

-There are now two ZooKeeper configuration files.
+There are two ZooKeeper configuration files.
 One of them describes the connection info for Cassandra, the other describes the values for each field that will be seen as "null", meaning that the value will not be present in the prepared statement for Cassandra.